gem-pasteur/macsylib/.github/PULL_REQUEST_TEMPLATE.md

 ### Checkoff for all PRs:

-- [ ] I have read the [Guidelines for Contributing](https://github.com/gem-pasteur/macsyfinder/blob/master/CONTRIBUTING.md), and this PR conforms to the stated requirements.
+- [ ] I have read the [Guidelines for Contributing](https://github.com/gem-pasteur/macsylib/blob/master/CONTRIBUTING.md), and this PR conforms to the stated requirements.
-- [ ] I have tested this PR locally with a `python tests/run_tests.py`
+- [ ] I have tested this PR locally with a `python -m unittest discover -vv`
-- [ ] I have added myself as a contributor to the [contributors's file](https://github.com/gem-pasteur/macsyfinder/blob/master/CONTRIBUTORS.md)
+- [ ] I have added myself as a contributor to the [contributors's file](https://github.com/gem-pasteur/macsylib/blob/master/CONTRIBUTORS.md)
 - [ ] This PR is ready for review and/or merge